International Paper

 129. Waste management system in place to avoid negative impacts?

-The company reports that all its sites strive to minimise waste generated and ensure proper management and disposal of waste.
-It also has an internal network of professionals responsible for site-specific waste management.
-This network meets quarterly to discuss current events, policy requirements, and best practices.
-However, details of the waste management system are not provided.
-This information is not externally verified.
+The company reports that all its sites aim to minimise waste generation and ensure proper waste management and disposal.
+It also maintains an internal network of professionals responsible for site-specific waste management, which meets quarterly to discuss current developments, policy requirements, and best practices.
+However, specific details of the waste management system are not provided.

 -